In 2015, we learned that one of the cast members of Big Brother 17 is a transgender woman.

 Before him, there were others.
 Cable, as usual, was ahead of broadcast.
 The CW broke broadcast ground first by casting Isis King on Top Model.

-Here’s a list of transgender people who’ve been series regulars on US reality shows (let me know who I’m forgetting):
+Here’s a list of transgender people who’ve been series regulars on US reality shows, and were out at the time of filming.
+(Please let me know if I’ve forgotten anyone!)

 - Alexis Arquette, The Sureal Life, 2006